On the eve of my 28th birthday, I thought it would be cool to share what I’ve understood of this thing, we call life.

 – Take it slow, play the long-game.
 There is no rush and nowhere to be.
 Yes life is fucked up, yes fucked up things are happening.
 And yes, we must deal with them and overcome them.
 But don’t walk around with the weight of the world on your shoulders.
 Look up at the trees and birds, the sun still shines and life goes on.

-– Men and Woman are fundamentally different.
+– Men and Women are fundamentally different.
 It’s called biology.
 And we are here to play different roles, that fit our individual strengths, whatever they may be.
 Respect one another.
 Because we are all getting fucked here.

 – In a relationship, be respectful of the other.
 What society portrays to you through media, films and television, is wrong.
 And has separation and unhappiness written all over it.
 Use some common sense, bad actions = bad reactions.